fishbotapp/fishbotwiki/Thieving/README.md

 Each time you thieve:
 - You must have a lockpick in your inventory
-- You will need to wait 1 hour to thieve again, but this can be reduced
+- You will need to wait 1 hour to thieve again, this is called thieving cooldown
 - You have a chance of hitting the [Thieving Unique Droptable](./UDT.md)

 With the right items:
+- You can dramatically reduce your thieving cooldown
 - You have a chance of 'double thieving', which hits the thieve location twice
 - You have a chance of a 'cooldown reset', which does *not* apply the one hour thieving cooldown